landoskape/dominoes/docs/pointerDemonstration.md

 used).
 Here, I replace it with a "contextual transformer", in which the transformer receives some inputs to be transformed and some inputs that are purely used for context.
 Those "context inputs" are used to generate keys and value but not queries, and so are not transformed.
+The transformer uses distinct matrices to transform the main inputs and context inputs into keys and values, so it can learn a different code for each kind of input.

 Finally, a pointer attention module combines the new context vector with the encoded representations to choose one of the inputs as the next output.
 This is done however many times is requested.

 ![pointer decoder](media/schematics/pointerDecoderArchitecture.png)